 Your puppy means a lot to you, but so does your Dolce and Gabbana handbag.

 The trouble is, puppies are both playful and teething.
 That means there’s a real risk of items.
 You can bet you’ll find it hard to love that little fluff ball when you find a half-chewed Prada between their paws.

 But, if this happens, it’s your fault.
 You’re the one who should keep them out of rooms in which they can get up to mischief.

 You should also provide plenty of chew toys they can munch on.
 Taking care of these things can both make you a better dog owner, and keep your designer pieces safe.

-That can fast ruin your relationship.
-Hence why you need to tackle training as soon as possible.
-You should also invest in puppy pee pads for crucial places before bringing your pup home.
-You can then view more here if you find that need to invest in this further.
-Ultimately, though, you want to get your pup asking to go out as soon as possible.
+You can then view more here if you need to invest in this further.
+Ultimately, you want to get your pup asking to go out as soon as possible.
 Sleepless nights

 Sleepless nights are also pretty undesirable.
-You expect them from a baby, but not so much a pup.
-The trouble is, your puppy is frightened, and probably used to sleeping with other dogs.
+You expect them from a baby but not so much from a pup.
+The trouble is, your puppy is frightened and probably used to sleeping with other dogs.
 As such, it’s not unusual for them to cry when you leave them at night.

 Though tempting, you should never bring a pup into your bed to help them settle.
 This can lead to all manner of damaging possessive behaviour.